mcbarlowe/nba_scraper/README.md

     # directory
     ns.scrape_season(2019, data_format='csv', data_dir='file/path')

+# `scrape_date_range`

+This allows you to scrape all **regular season** games in the date range passed to the function.
+As of right now it will not scrape playoff games.
+Date format must be passed in the format `YYYY-MM-DD`.

+    import nba_scraper.nba_scraper as ns

+    #scrape a season
+    nba_df = ns.scrape_date_range('2019-01-01', 2019-01-03')

+    # if you want a csv if you don't pass a file path the default is home
+    # directory
+    ns.scrape_date_range('2019-01-01', 2019-01-03', data_format='csv', data_dir='file/path')

 # Contact

 If you have any troubles or bugs please **open an issue/bug report**.
 If you have